0xalexshah/JAR-Governance-and-Accountability/RUBRICS.md

 # RUBRICS: Measurement Methodology and Scoring Thresholds

-This document contains the two canonical rubrics used to score the 13 Level 4 (L4) indicators in the comparative audit of Organizational Governance and Compliance & Claims Integrity.
+This file contains the two canonical rubrics used to score the 13 Level 4 (L4) indicators in the comparative audit of Organizational Governance and Compliance & Claims Integrity.
 All scoring was conducted via Human Interactive Judgment (HIJ), using these explicit thresholds to ensure reproducible interpretation of evidence.

 --------------------------------------------------------------------------------

 ## 1. Scoring Metrics for Organizational Governance (HIJ)

-This rubric evaluates the maturity and resilience of internal governance structures, assigning higher scores based on the degree to which safety and accountability are hard-coded into the corporate legal structure, rather than relying on executive discretion.
+This rubric evaluates the maturity and resilience of internal governance structures, assigning higher scores based on the degree to which safety and accountability are hard-coded into the corporate legal structure, rather than relying on executive goodwill.

 | Score | Classification | Description |
 | :--- | :--- | :--- |